Turning Fear Into Success: Combatting 6 Common Objections to Personal Fundraising

 When it comes to your supporters’ personal fundraising concerns, create a sense of belonging for them.
 Through real-time feeds of other fundraisers and their progress, you can encourage others they’re also capable of success.
 This kind of social proof can inspire your potential fundraisers to get onboard.
 Most importantly, keep your fundraisers updated on your campaign’s overall progress, so they can see how their individual goals are impacting the overarching goal of a bigger community.

 You’ll notice that many of these solutions are just a matter of providing supporters with the right resources and encouragement.
-In order to understand what tools your typical fundraisers need, identify different groups based on their common fears or objections, as well as their particular passions for a specific type of program.
+In order to understand what tools your typical fundraisers need, identify different groups based on their common objections or fears, as well as their particular passions for a specific type of program.
 This will give you a better understanding of the resources you’ll need to generate to make your potential fundraisers feel confident.